-2. Review and Monitor the Company's Financial Strategy and Objectives, Including Strategic Plans; Sources and Uses of Cash; Principal Portfolio Transactions; Annual Operating Plans; Capital Structure; Capital Spending and Allocation; and Financial Risks determine the compensation of and, when and if deemed advisable, to replace the registered public accounting firm that audits the Company's financial statements.
+2. Review and Monitor the Company's Financial Strategy and Objectives, Including Strategic Plans; Sources and Uses of Cash; Principal Portfolio Transactions; Annual Operating Plans; Capital Structure; Capital Spending and Allocation; and Financial Risks

+3. Through the Audit Committee, which has Sole Responsibility, Select, Appoint and Oversee Independent Auditors; Oversight of Financial Statements - The Audit Committee has sole responsibility to appoint, to determine the compensation of and, when and if deemed advisable, to replace the registered public accounting firm that audits the Company's financial statements.
 The Audit Committee also has sole responsibility to pre-approve the engagement terms and the provision of any audit and permitted non-audit services performed by such accounting firm for the Company.
 The Audit Committee will have direct responsibility for monitoring the performance and continuing independence of such accounting firm, as well as overseeing the financial statements prepared by management, with the goal of assuring that they fairly present the Company's financial condition, results of operations, cash flows and related risks in a clear and understandable way.